UoB-COMSM0166/2025-group-20/README.md

 </p>

 ## Early Design Phase
 During the third workshop, we designed a Paper Prototype to refine and expand our ideas.
 This approach translates the complex yet abstract concepts into sets of tangible functionalities.
 By physically moving around the paper props, we gained further insights on visual design, controls, and optimal user interactions.
-This helped us establish a clear, scalable structure, making the project less daunting for the team.

 <p align="center">
   <img src="project-report-images/prototype.gif" width="50%"><br>
   <b>Figure 5. </b> <i>Paper Prototype</i>
 </p>

-We also considered incorporating memory-based gameplay elements, wherein players would briefly see a recipe displayed with fruit icons and then need to recall it during gameplay.
-As levels progressed, the complexity and number of fruits would increase, challenging the player's memory further.
-However, in the Game Testing Activity, feedback from other teams indicated this approach demanded excessive cognitive effort, as players would need to simultaneously remember recipes and master fruit-specific slicing techniques.
+We also considered incorporating memory-based gameplay elements: players would briefly see a recipe displayed with fruit icons and then need to recall it during gameplay.
+However, we received feedback from other teams indicated this approach demanded excessive cognitive effort.
 We took this feedback on board and decided to keep the recipes visible on-screen to improve the playability of our game.

 ## Identifying Stakeholders
 We first developed an Onion Model to identify key stakeholders to help us understand the different perspectives that influence game design, including players, developers, and testers.
 We then sought feedback during the prototype demonstrations, asking individuals to evaluate the game both as stakeholders and as players.
-Their insights provided input on how to refine our functional requirements.

 <p align="center">
   <img src="project-report-images/OnionModel.png" width="50%"><br>